Lavender

 The benefits of lavender

-Lavender is a medicinal plant recognized since antiquity for its soothing, digestive, and skin-friendly properties.
-Used in aromatherapy, herbal medicine, and skincare, it comes in many forms: essential oil, infusion, hydrosol, floral water, lavender honey, and is particularly found in sleep supplements .
+Lavender is a medicinal plant that has been recognized since ancient times for its soothing, digestive, and skin properties.
+Used in aromatherapy, herbal medicine, and skincare, it comes in many forms: essential oil, infusion, hydrosol, floral water, lavender honey, and especially insleep supplements.

 There are several species, but three are particularly used in herbal medicine: